Best Cutting Boards

 From maple wood to walnut to teak, each type of wood has its own pros and cons.
 While I love the look of a classic log cabin style maple cutting board, teak cutting boards tend to be more affordable, and nicer on our knives.

 When selecting the best cutting board, you should also be aware of the size, upkeep, and predicted longevity of each.
-I use a cutting board to cut my morning fruit, mid-morning cheese snack, a veggie medley for lunch, and usually some form of raw meat for dinner.
+I use a cutting board to cut my morning fruit, a mid-morning cheese snack, a veggie medley for lunch, and usually some form of raw meat for dinner.
 In other words, I use a cutting board all day every day.
 That means I need my boards to last and stay clean.

 You should also take into account the size.
 I have a big family, so I need large cutting boards that can handle my full chef menu of ingredients.
 But it’s helpful to have a variety of cutting board sizes not only for food prep, but for those small dinners, wine nights, and entertainment opportunities.
 In Argentina, they use cutting boards as the sole serving dish for their world-renowned bbq meat.
 I think we should all take a cue from them and use our cutting boards to serve our food more often.

 John Boos wood cutting boards have deservedly made an impact on the market, but we at Dalstrong feel that we bring a lot to the table too in terms of unique designs and unparalleled quality.
 No matter what cutting board you get, you’ll want to take the material into account and think of the purchase as an investment.

 Designed to reclaim space where you need it most, this kitchen ally fits snugly into the inner corner of your countertop to assist with everyday chopping and cutting tasks.
 A stabilizing corner block ensures it will stay in place while you’re busy with your knife in hand.
 And with its elegant, shield-like design, it adds a stylish element to your working surfaces.